EFT matching from analyticity and unitarity: Basic principles

 To count powers of squared external momenta, let us introduce momentum dilations, acting on Mandelstam invariants and amplitudes as

-where $I$ is a unordered subset of external momenta and $s_I\equiv (\sum_{i\in I} p_i^\mu)^2$.
+where $I$ is a unordered subset of external particles and $s_I\equiv (\sum_{i\in I} p_i^\mu)^2$.
 Analytically continuing $z$ to the complex plane, the power-by-power matching is enforced by equating the $z=0$ residues of the two amplitudes divided by an integer powers of $z$:

-Note that $n$ negative is allowed but that the associated residues vanish unless $\mathcal{\hat{A}}(z)$ itself contains poles at $z=0$, corresponding to massless factorisation channels.
+Note that negative $n$'s are allowed but that the associated residues vanish unless $\mathcal{\hat{A}}(z)$ itself contains poles at $z=0$, corresponding to massless factorisation channels.

 On the IR EFT side, the residues straightforwardly extract terms of the tree-level amplitude homogenous in the Mandelstam invariants, \emph{e.g.}\ $c_n s_I^n + c'_n s_I^{n+1}/s_J$.
 On the UV side, let us express each residue as an integral over a small contour surrounding the origin, at $z=0$ (in blue on \autoref{fig:simple-contours}).
 Deforming this contour towards infinity extracts the residues and discontinuities of $\mathcal{A}_\text{UV}$ in all Mandelstam invariants (in orange on \autoref{fig:simple-contours}).
+Indeed, the non-analycities in $z$ are inherited from the poles and branch cuts in Mandelstam invariants: $s_I = M_I^2$ poles give rise to $z=M_I^2/s_I$ ones, and $s_J\ge M_J^2$ branch cuts give rise to $z\ge M_J^2/s_J$ ones.
 The contour at infinity may also yield a non-vanishing contribution if $n$ is small enough.

 Unitarity can then be used to express these residues and discontinuities in terms of lower-point and lower-loop amplitudes.
 The matching at tree level only involves pole residues which can be expressed as products of two lower-point on-shell amplitudes: